sakibabid2000-coder/team_sync_app/readme.md

 - **Integrations** — Connect / Disconnect / Manage / Learn more all update real state
 - **Settings** — notification toggles, onboarding duration, theme, and a confirmed "Reset All Settings to Default"
 - **Announcements** — "Open details" shows the full announcement in a dialog

-## What's not implemented yet

-From the approved project proposal, still outstanding:

-- **Activity Logs** — a history log of exactly when an employee checked off each task (Phase 5)
+- **Activity Logs** — a shared log records task completions and manager nudges; the Reports screen's activity feed shows these live, ahead of historical seed entries (Phase 5)
-- **Filter by Department** — managers filtering the dashboard/employee list down to one department, e.g. "Marketing only" (Phase 5)
+- **Filter by Department** — the dashboard's employee table has department filter chips alongside the name search (Phase 5)
+- **Overdue indicators** — incomplete tasks past their due date render in red with an "Overdue" label, both on the dashboard and in the employee profile panel (Phase 4)
-- **Export Completion Report** — a printable HTML view of an employee's completed onboarding file (Phase 5)
+- **Export Completion Report** — the employee profile panel can generate an HTML onboarding report (employee info + completed tasks) with a "Copy HTML" action (Phase 5)
-- **Archive Employee** — moving an employee to an "Onboarded" status to clean up the active dashboard pool (Phase 5)
+- **Archive Employee** — employees can be archived to an "Onboarded" status via a per-card menu, hidden from the default view, and restored again (Phase 5)
-- **Overdue indicators on individual tasks** — task rows should switch to red text once their due date has passed; currently only the aggregate "overdue tasks" count is colored (Phase 4)

 Beyond the proposal's scope (built as extra functionality, not required by Phase 1–5, but present in the app and kept working):